TruemarkDev/cra-template-truemark/README.md

 When setting up your local development environment for your project, you need to follow these steps:

-1. Navigate to your local project directory using the terminal/command prompt.
+1. Navigate to your local project directory using the terminal.
 2. Check the current remote URLs associated with your repository by running:

 ```